OISF/suricata/doc/userguide/devguide/codebase/code-style.rst

     # In a new version of your pull request:
     $ scripts/clang-format.sh rewrite-branch

-You could also add the formatting as an additional commit "at the end".
-However, this is frowned upon.
-It's preferred to use ``rewrite-branch`` instead.
+Note that the above should only be used for rather minimal formatting changes.
+As mentioned, we prefer that you add such changes to a dedicated commit for formatting changes:

 .. code-block:: bash

-    # It's preferred to use rewrite-branch instead of this:
+    # Format all changes by commits on your branch:
     $ git clang-format first_commit_on_your_branch^
     # Or with script:
     $ scripts/clang-format.sh branch

-Note the usage of ``first_commit_on_your_branch^``, not ``master``, to avoid picking up new commits on master in case you've updated master since you've branched.
+Note the usage of ``first_commit_on_your_branch^``, not ``master``, to avoid picking up new commits on ``master`` in case you've updated master since you've branched.

 Check formatting
 """"""""""""""""